cnopt/vehicle-simulator/README.md

 # Virtual Vehicle Simulator

 Repository for my final year project as part of my Computer Science degree at Northumbria University.
-The module took place over the course of 2019-2020, and was finished on 14th May 2020.
+The module took place through 2019-2020, and was finished on 14th May 2020.
 The deliverables were a sofware package developed over the course of the year, as well as an accompanying dissertation.

 ---